gilmore-lab/databrary-authorizations/db-user-guide/db-register.md

 To register as an Affiliate:

-1. Select the Affiliate radio button and search for your sponsoring PI's name.
-(Note: If your PI does not yet have an account on Databrary, he or she will have to follow the instructions above to become an Authorized Investigator.)
+1. Select the Affiliate radio button and search for your Supervisor or Research Sponsor's name.
+(Note: If your Supervisor or Research Sponsor does not yet have an account on Databrary, he or she will have to follow the instructions above to become an Authorized Investigator.)
-2. Your PI will receive a notification that you have applied for access, and can approve you.
+2. Your Supervisor or Research Sponsor Investigator will receive a notification that you have applied for access, and can approve you.
 Alternately, your PI can go to their profile, and add you as an affiliate manually.

 <p align="center">
 <img src="imgs/db-request-authorization-affiliate.JPG" alt="Request Authorization for New Instituiton" width="80%"/>